Ricardo Pierre-Louis: College and amateur

 In 2007, he also played for the Cape Cod Crusaders in the USL Premier Development League.

 Professional

-Icon at Cavaly as Club Leogane Haiti. scored 34 goals, in 54 games with Cavaly.
-Ricardo is scary to rivalry Valencia defenders like Massillon, Smith Charmand and so forth.
+He was at Cavaly as Club Leogane Haiti and scored 34 goals, in 54 games with Cavaly.

-Pierre-Louis was drafted in the second round (22nd overall) in the 2008 MLS SuperDraft by the Columbus Crew of Major League Soccer, he was part of the team that won the supporter shields and the MLS Cup that year, Pierre-Louis was waived by the crew and signed with the Cleveland City stars soon after.
+Pierre-Louis was drafted in the second round (22nd overall) in the 2008 MLS SuperDraft by the Columbus Crew of Major League Soccer.
+He was part of the team that won the supporter shields and the MLS Cup that year, but never played during the season.
+Pierre-Louis was waived by the crew and signed with the Cleveland City stars soon after.

-He signed with the Cleveland City Stars of the USL First Division on March 17, 2009.
+He signed but never played with the Cleveland City Stars of the USL First Division on March 17, 2009.